basilhendroff/truenas-smr-check/README.md

 This script will work with FreeNAS 11.3, and TrueNAS CORE 12.0 or later.
 Though untested, it may very well work with earlier version of FreeNAS 11.

 ## How to Use
 Download the repository to a convenient directory on your TrueNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/truenas-smr-check`.
 Then change into the newly created directory and run the script `./smr-check.sh`.
 The script should only take a few seconds to execute.
 The script is non-invasive and does not leave anything behind once it's run.
-If SMR disks are detected, the device name, WD SATA disk model and disk serial number of each disk is displayed in a table e.g.
+If SMR disks are detected, the device name, disk model and disk serial number of each disk is displayed in a table e.g.
 ```

 Known SATA SMR disk(s) detected.